Facturama/facturama-javascript-sdk/README-en.md

 With this client you can start to work, in this step you're ready to make API calls on behalf of the user.

-## Examples
-Don't forget to check out our examples codes in the  [examples] directory

 ## I want to contribute!
 That is great!
 Just fork the project in GitHub, create a topic branch, write some code, and add some tests for your new code.